dMakers/chainlink-request-recover/README.md

 | PRIVATE_KEY | Private key (without 0x) to send a request to your Oracle contract - only needed if you wish to fulfill requests |
 | GAS_PRICE | Gas price to use for sending txs in gwei |

 1. `npm i`
-2. `npm run find-missing-requests` - starts searching for missing requests and writes it to `unfulfilled_requests` file
+2. `npm run find-missing-requests` - creates `unfulfilled_requests` file when missing requests found

 ## Fulfilling requests

-We highly recommend adding extra key via your Oracle.sol contract for this script by calling `setFulfillmentPermission(YOUR_NEW_ETH_ADDRESS, true)` and enter in `.env` PRIVATE_KEY for this key.
+We highly recommend generating new `PRIVATE_KEY` and additing it to your `Oracle.sol` contract for by calling

+`setFulfillmentPermission(YOUR_NEW_ETH_ADDRESS, true)` from owner of the contract.

-3. `npm run fulfill-requests` - it will try to fulfill found requests from `unfulfilled_requests` file.
+3. `npm run fulfill-requests` - it will try to fulfill missing requests from `unfulfilled_requests` file.

 Example: